lia-approves/qudit-circuits/README.md

 BitOQSim has proven to be particularly useful in explaining how quantum gates function and how to build quantum circuits.

+The code is documented using Sphinx with reStructuredText as its markup language.

 BitOQSim was developed in Python 3.9.7, and Python 3.9.x is recommended, although not required.